PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Gather is removed.
 Missing Gather/Reshape families still receive historical unused-tensor pruning without allocating an index, and the active `LayoutState` receives the same pruning at both production call sites.
+- Terminal Softmax/Transpose cleanup consumes only the shared `_SOFTMAX_NHWC_PROPAGATED_MARKER` produced by the preceding canonicalizer;
+  the string literal no longer has two owners.
+Public outputs remain the deterministic candidate order.
+The maintained index requires the output to have no internal consumer and one Transpose producer, the private Softmax intermediate to have one Softmax producer and exactly that Transpose consumer, and Softmax to precede Transpose.
+Duplicate producers and a Softmax intermediate exposed at either public boundary are rejected; a terminal output cannot also be an input.
+Rank-four source shape/signature, destination existence, and cloned quantization are planned before mutation.
+Commit removes only the marker, uses the lineage-aware indexed output setter, copies the former source metadata onto the existing public tensor object, and removes the Transpose differentially.
+Missing Softmax/Transpose families retain historical pruning without index construction, including optional `LayoutState` pruning at the production call site.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no